Skip to main content

 5. Attending counseling provided by someone other than a health care provider for oneself, the covered military member, or the child of the covered military member.

-6. Taking up to five days of leave to spend time with a covered military member who is on short-term temporary, rest and recuperation leave during deployment.
+6. Taking up to 15 days of leave to spend time with a covered military member who is on short-term temporary, rest and recuperation leave during deployment.

-M. Regimen of continuing treatment: Includes a course of prescription medication (e.g., an antibiotic) or therapy requiring special equipment to resolve or alleviate the health condition.
-A regimen of treatment does not include the taking of over-the-counter medications such as aspirin, antihistamines, or salves, or bed-rest, drinking fluids, exercise, or other similar activities that can be initiated without a visit to a health care provider.
+N. Regimen of continuing treatment: Includes a course of prescription medication (e.g., an antibiotic) or therapy requiring special equipment to resolve or alleviate the health condition (e.g., oxygen).
+A regimen of continuing treatment does not include the taking of over-the-counter medications such as aspirin, antihistamines, or salves, or bed-rest, drinking fluids, exercise, or other similar activities that can be initiated without a visit to a health care provider.

-1. In-patient care in a hospital, hospice, or residential medical care facility including any period of incapacity (i.e., inability to work, attend school, or perform other regular daily activities) or subsequent treatment in connection with such inpatient care.
+1. In-patient care (i.e., an overnight stay) in a hospital, hospice, or residential medical care facility including any period of incapacity (i.e., inability to work, attend school, or perform other regular daily activities) or subsequent treatment in connection with such inpatient care.

 2. Continuing treatment by a health care provider, including:

-A period of incapacity lasting equal to or more than three consecutive, full calendar days, and any subsequent treatment or period of incapacity relating to the same condition, that also includes:
+a.
+A period of incapacity lasting more than three consecutive, full calendar days, and any subsequent treatment or period of incapacity relating to the same condition, that also involves:

-b.
-One treatment by a health care provider (i.e., an in-person visit within 7 days of the first day of incapacity) with a continuing regimen of treatment (e.g., prescription medication, physical therapy).
+• One treatment by a health care provider (i.e., an in-person visit within 7 days of the first day of incapacity) with a regimen of continuing treatment (e.g., prescription medication, oxygen) under the supervision of the health care provider.

-6. Any period of absence to receive multiple treatments (including recovery from those treatments) either for restorative surgery after an accident or injury or for a condition that would likely result in an incapacity of three or more days in the absence of medical treatment (e.g., cancer, severe arthritis).
+e.
+Any period of absence to receive multiple treatments (including recovery from those treatments) either for restorative surgery after an accident or injury or for a condition that would likely result in a period of incapacity of more than three consecutive, full calendar days in the absence of medical treatment (e.g., cancer, severe arthritis, kidney disease).

-O. Serious injury or illness: An injury or illness incurred by a covered servicemember in the line of duty on active duty that may render the servicemember medically unfit to perform the duties of the member's office, grade, rank, or rating.
+P. Serious injury or illness: An injury or illness incurred by a covered servicemember (or aggravated by their service) in the line of duty on active duty.
+For current members of the Armed Forces, the injury or illness must be one that may render the servicemember medically unfit to perform the duties of the member's office, grade, rank, or rating.
+For covered veterans, the injury or illness must be one that is a continuation of a serious injury or illness incurred or aggravated when the covered veteran was a member of the Armed Forces or meets other criteria as defined by the Code of Federal Regulations .

-Q. Treatment: For the purposes of the FMLA includes, but is not limited to, examinations to determine if a serious health condition exists.
+R. Treatment: For the purposes of the FMLA includes, but is not limited to, examinations to determine if a serious health condition exists and evaluations of the condition.
 Treatment does not include routine physical, eye, or dental exams.

 Ordinarily, unless complications arise, specific conditions for which treatment does not qualify for FMLA leave include: cold, flu, earaches, upset stomach, minor ulcers, headaches other than migraine, routine dental, or orthodontia problems and periodontal disease.
-Cosmetic treatments are not considered a serious health condition unless inpatient hospital care is required.
+Cosmetic treatments (such as most treatments for acne or plastic surgery) are not considered a serious health condition unless inpatient hospital care is required or complications develop.

-R. Year: Twelve months measured forward from the first date family and medical leave begins.
+S. Year: Twelve months measured forward on a rolling calendar year from the first date family and medical leave begins.

 IV.
 PROVISIONS